-Visit the Park’s newest attraction – Treasured Toys – which is set to re-kindle visitors’ love for their forgotten toys, while introducing the next generation to the marvels of playtimes past, with a toy exhibition which features toys from the 50s, 60s and 70s.
+When visiting Beale Wildlife Park, do pop into Treasured Toys, which re-kindles visitors’ love for their forgotten toys, while introducing the next generation to the marvels of playtimes past, with a toy exhibition which features toys from the 50s, 60s and 70s.

-The brain child and creation of Bob Leggett, a Toy enthusiast, the exhibition officially opened its doors on Wednesday 15th August 2012; welcomed by Park Director, Nick Bailey and Chairman of the Trustees, Richard Howard, who have worked closely with Bob to create a village scene with a row of shop windows, one from each decade, which transport you back in time.
+The brain child and creation of Bob Leggett, a toy enthusiast, the exhibition officially opened its doors on Wednesday 15th August 2012, welcomed by former Park Director, Nick Bailey and our late Chairman of the Trustees, Richard Howard, who had worked closely with Bob to create a village scene with a row of shop windows, one from each decade, which transport you back in time.

 Bob says “My aim is to give visitors a glimpse of the past.
 Many of the parents and grandparents accompanying children into the Park today will be the very children who had hours of endless fun playing with the toys which are now on display.”